 (Adapted from the American Red Cross)

-While we can’t control the weather, we can prevent medical emergencies during extreme heat.
-Here are some practical steps to stay safe on the jobsite:
+While we can’t control the weather, we can try to prevent medical emergencies during extreme heat.
+Here are some OSHA heat safety steps for the jobsite:

 - Ease into outdoor work.
 The Centers for Disease Control (CDC) emphasizes the importance of acclimatization to prevent heat-related illnesses.
 When the weather gets hot, don’t jump straight into a full workday outside; gradually increasing your exposure to hot temperatures will help your body adjust more safely.

 - Take breaks.
-Give yourself time in a cool, shady location at frequent intervals for your body to recover before continuing to work in hot, humid environments.
+Give yourself time in a cool, shady location at frequent intervals for your body to recover before continuing to work in extreme heat.

 - Wear clothing and gear that minimizes heat stress.
 There’s a variety of gear for the jobsite to help prevent symptoms of heat exhaustion before they start.
 Professionals can beat the heat with a variety of cooling products from Klein Tools at City Electric Supply (CES).